 - oats: old-fashioned rolled oats are best, but you can substitute quick-cooking oats

-- sugar: light brown sugar or Lacanto Golden Monkfruit all natural sugar substitute
+- sugar: light brown sugar or Lacanto Golden Monkfruit 0-calorie sugar substitute

-- cinnamon: adds flavour and will make your kitchen smell wonderful!
+- cinnamon: adds flavor and will make your kitchen smell wonderful!

-- salt: for a little balance of flavour
+- salt: for a little balance of flavor

 - butter: unsalted

 - apples: about 8 or 9 medium apples.
 A sweet variety is best.